maxrt101/ff/README.md

 ## Building
 ### Prerequisites:
-  - Linux or MacOS environment
+  - Linux or MacOS environment (WSL works too)
   - `C++` compiler that supports `c++17` (tested with `apple clang 11.0.3`, `gcc 10.2.0` and `gcc 9.4.0`)
   - `python3` (tested with `3.10.0`)